 - Providing the data to enable preventive maintenance, which can help avoid equipment unexpectedly (and expensively) breaking down.

-How does telematics deliver these benefits exactly?
+How does heavy equipment telematics deliver these benefits exactly?
 Satellite IoT technology can now deliver complete visibility of industrial assets operating in remote areas, allowing for remote monitoring and control of fixed assets.
 For example, the technology can create mining vehicle reports that include engine run hours, utilisation reports, engine data and tyre monitoring.
 Telematics can even help device owners detect when brake performance is deteriorating, helping companies to stick to their “zero accidents” pledges.

 These reports can help fleet owners and other industry participants to put in place predictive maintenance systems, where insight gained from analysis of existing data can be integrated into a service programme to help predict the failure of a particular heavy equipment part.
 This allows repairs to take place before a breakdown happens, thereby avoiding lost revenue.
 The analysis can also look in more detail at utilisation and identify, as an example, if drivers are pushing their machines too hard or overloading them, which could create safety issues.
 Data produced by equipment telematics can also benefit the environment by reducing fuel consumed by idling equipment and making sure work is being done as efficiently as possible, identifying drivers who are wasting fuel (supporting the “zero emissions” aim).